Pratik2587/Helpdesk_Chatbot/README.md

 # Helpdesk_Chatbot
-The tutorial for step by step guide to build a support helpdesk agent using Dialogflow and BigQuery.
+This is the tutorial for step by step guide to build a support helpdesk agent using Dialogflow and BigQuery.
 #Intro:

 Creating a support agent can bring down costs massively for a business.
 No need to hire an entire team when one well-trained agent can answer multiple requests simultaneously 24/7.
 This is a huge opportunity for disruption!
 We're going to train a simple machine learning model for predicting helpdesk response time using BigQuery.
 Then we'll build a simple chatbot using Dialogflow and learn how to integrate the trained BigQuery ML model into the helpdesk chatbot.